hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

 ## 1. Overview

 This Terraform module provisions a general-purpose AWS KMS (Key Management Service) Customer Managed Key (CMK) for encrypting a wide range of AWS resources.
 It supports automatic key rotation, cross-region replication, customizable IAM permissions, and CloudWatch monitoring of key usage.
 The module is designed to provide secure, flexible, and production-ready encryption management within your infrastructure.
+Root access can be toggled using the `kms_root_access` variable to simplify secure setup and transition to least privilege.

 ---